srinman/aksghautodeploy/README.md

 - add a simple app.py in /src directory.
 - add a requirements.txt file in repo root.

 That's all required to deploy the application to AKS with this auto deployment tool/process.
+Other files and folders are created by the tool/process.

 From portal,  click 'Automated deployments' under AKS resource.